-For each student with an IEP, the state encourages IEP teams to create a contingency learning plan to explain the special education and related services the district will provide during time away from school.
+For each student with an IEP, the state recommends IEP teams create a contingency learning plan to explain the special education and related services the district will provide during time away from school.
 This plan is individualized, based on the current IEP, and makes sure the student can access the education being offered by their district.
-Districts are encouraged to develop the plan with input from parents because parents are part of the IEP Team.
+Districts must develop the plan in collaboration and in agreement with parents because parents are part of the IEP Team.
 Contingency learning plans may need to include in-person services based on student need

-A contingency learning plan is a proactive way for parents and IEP teams to think about how the district will meet the child needs should the district move to virtual learning.
+A contingency learning plan is a proactive way for districts to provide a FAPE for students with disabilities and for parents and IEP teams to think about how the district will meet the child needs should the district move to virtual learning.
 There is no other method in Michigan to lay out how services/instruction will be provided to a student with an IEP during virtual instruction other than the contingency learning plan.

 The contingency learning plan should be referenced in the IEP in the supplementary aids and services section (similar to referencing a behavior plan), and developed outside of the IEP collaboratively with parents, and in accordance with the child’s IEP.
-The contingency learning plan can be changed with parent input, but without needing to have a full IEP team meeting.
+The contingency learning plan is implemented in tandem with the IEP and can be changed with parent input, but without needing to have a full IEP team meeting.
 If the contingency learning plan is not followed, that could be a denial of FAPE.

 Parents should document conversations.
 FAPE has to be provided to the student and if the parent feels that there is a denial of FAPE, there are dispute resolution strategies that can help IEP teams resolve conflicts.